-- 1. Chapter IV of the Charter authorizes the Council to adopt rules for the governance of its members and proceedings.
-Unless otherwise provided by the Charter, an ordinance, or these rules, the procedure for all Council meetings, and any subcommittee of the Council, will be guided by Robert's Rules of Order, 11th Edition. - 2.
+- Chapter IV of the Charter authorizes the Council to adopt rules of procedure for Council meetings.1 Unless otherwise provided by the Charter, an ordinance, or these rules, the procedure for all Council meetings, and any subcommittee of the Council, will be guided by Robert's Rules of Order, 11th Edition. - 2.
+To maintain orderly procedures, members of Council should be recognized by the chair before commenting and should maintain decorum with courteous interactions during debate.
 Members of Council are encouraged to avoid invoking the finer points of parliamentary procedure found in Robert's Rules of Order when such points could obscure the issues before Council and confuse the public. - 3.
 Whenever these rules and Robert's Rules of Order conflict, these rules govern.

 B. Council.
-The members of Council are the Mayor and the Councilors.
-There are six Councilor positions:
+The members of Council are the Mayor and the Councilors.2 There are six Councilor positions:3